• Skip to primary navigation

 Kids reach into a large, blue bin filled with lemons and people figurines.
 A girl in a tie-dye shirt smiles and has both hands in the water.

-Is this a sensory activity?
+Are lemon boats a sensory activity?

 It sure is!
 Basic water play connects the sense of sight, touch, and sound, also known as a multi-sensory experience.